-Deficiency happens more often in women than in men.
-It is also more common in pregnant women and older children.
-Getting enough iodine in the diet may prevent a form of physical and intellectual disability called cretinism.
-Cretinism is very rare in the US because iodine deficiency is generally not a problem.
+Lack of iodine is more common in women than in men.
+It is also common in pregnant women and older children.
+Getting enough iodine in the diet may prevent a form of physical and mental abnormality called cretinism.
+Cretinism is very rare in the United States because iodine deficiency is generally not a problem.

 The best way to get the daily requirement of essential vitamins is to eat a balanced diet that contains a variety of foods from the food guide plate.

 Iodized table salt provides 45 micrograms of iodine in a 1/8 to 1/4 ounce teaspoon portion.
 1/4 teaspoon of 45 micrograms of iodine.
 A 3 oz portion of cod provides 99 micrograms.
 Most people are able to meet the daily recommendations by eating seafood, iodized salt, and plants grown in iodine-rich soil.
 When buying salt make sure it is labeled "iodized."